 However, AT&T Fiber plans have availability limitations in some areas.
 So, most people will likely see AT&T Internet (IPBB) plans instead.

-One thing to remember if AT&T Internet is available near you: They provide the fastest speed available to your residence.
-Meaning you will only see one AT&T Internet plan (although there are three in total).
+One thing to remember if AT&T Internet is available near you: AT&T provides the fastest speed available to your residence.
+So, you will only see one AT&T Internet plan (although there are three in total).
 In other words, some AT&T subscribers may see download speeds up to 25 Mbps while others could see up to 100 Mbps.